Ahmed-Sheriff/Neighborhood-Map-App/README.md

 Aswan is one of the most beautiful cities that you would love to visit .
 This is my last Udacity nano-degree project.
 In this project I show the user some of Restuarants that deliver a delicious and oriental foods located on the Nile river with a sensational natural view .
 This project was built with React, Async-script-loader and FourSquare API.

+## Files Included

+- index.html (creates the view of the application)
+- style.css (styles the application user interface)
+- App.js (contains the main code which run the application)
+- Header.js
+- locationList.js
+- Menu.js (contains list of resturants)
+- Footer.js

 ### How to run the project

 - download my repo from